jhannah/jays.net/resume.md

 via CircleCI.
 If tests all pass, production deployed automatically via Chef recipe updates and published via in-house Chef Manage server (chef-client on dedicated hardware).

-My primary duties were responding to Jira requests for enhancements and bug reports of the systems above.
-Some tasks were small and self contained.
-Over the last 3 years many were re-implementing API v2 into the API v3 framework.
-Some requests required high level design and implementation of novel systems to address business needs.
-Coordinated with product owners and stakeholders as needed to design and deliver solutions.
-Wrote reams of documentation for those systems, drew countless diagrams.
-Emphasized solving problems and implementing features once since our historical one-off ad-hoc solutions continued to be inconsistent and extremely expensive (time, resource consuming) to maintain over years and multiple generations of product, leadership, and engineering staff.
+In 2020 Golang was chosen as an API v2 replacement (Perl), API v3 expansion began in earnest.
+We re-implemented core functions, driven by next-generation UI layer requirements.
+I coordinated with product owners and stakeholders as needed to design and deliver those solutions.
+I wrote reams of documentation for those systems, with countless diagrams.
+I emphasized solving problems once since our historical one-off ad-hoc solutions continued to be inconsistent and extremely expensive (time, resource consuming) over years and multiple generations of product, leadership, and engineering staff.

 The APIs also serve as orchestration layers, back-ending requests to other services (APIs and others).
 We spent lots of time and effort developing and maintaining integrations to those systems, hosted by other